-Providing solid protection for a minimal cost, mesh armor is considered excellent protection for entrenched troops or guards.
+Providing solid protection for a minimal cost, light battle armor is considered excellent protection for entrenched troops or guards.
 However, this protection comes at a cost of mobility, limiting its uses by rapidly advancing infantry.
-Still, it provides more mobility than battle armor.
+Still, it provides more mobility than full battle armor.

-WEAVE ARMOR
+BATTLE ARMOR

-Weave armor was constructed from a mesh of metal or composite plates and a padded jumpsuit.
+Battle armor was constructed from a mesh of metal or composite plates and a padded jumpsuit.
 Variants of the armor included less plates and more padding for a lighter, though less protective armor, and heavier plating with molded pieces to fit the wearer.
 Though the armor was available unmodified, most users personalized their armor.